SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 #### Step 1  : Data Input

-To input expression matrix, select “Counts Table” as input file type.
-PIVOT expects the count matrix to have rows as genes and samples as columns.
+To input expression matrix, select “Data import” as input file type.
+DIANE expects the count matrix to have rows as genes and samples as columns.
 Gene names and sample names should be the first column and the first row, respectively.

  - Go to file Tab.
  - Take the count file `gene_count_matrix.csv` generated previously.
- - Import this file into  Data input  and then Input file type.
+ - Import this file into  Data import  and then Expression file upload.
- - Add Use Tab separator to Skip Rows.
+ - Add Use Comma separator as it is a csv.
  - Check if yours data are imported in the rigth window.
+(Preview of the expression matrix)

 #### Step 2 : Input Design Information

 The design infomation are used for sample point coloring and differential expression analysis.
-Users can input the entire sample meta sheet as design information, or manually specify groups or batches for each sample.
+Users can input the entire sample meta sheet as design information for each sample.

- - Go to DESIGN.
+ - Go to Design and gene information files.
  - Go to Designed Table Upload.
-Upload `info.txt`
+Choose CSV/TXT design file (optional) `info.txt`
  - Verify that the header of the info file corresponds to the count file.
- - Choose the Separator : Space or the appropriate separator.
+ - Choose the Separator : Tab or the appropriate separator.
  - Verify on the Design Table Preview and submit design.

+#### step 3 : Normalisation

  - Choose the Normalieation Method :
   - for Edge R you can use `DESeq, Trimmed Mean of M-values TMM, or Upperquartile`.
-  - for DESeq you can use `DESeq, Modifed DESeq`
+  - for DESeq you can use `DESeq2`

  In order to have a quick view of your chosen data, look at the summary.

-#### step 3 : Feature Filtering
+#### step 4 : Feature Filtering

- - There are currently 3 types of feature filter in PIVOT: the expression filter, which filters based on various expression statistics;
+ - Removing genes with very low aboundance is a common practice in RNA-Seq analysis pipelines for several reasons :

+    They have little biological signifiance, and could be caused either by noise or mapping errors.
+    The statitical modelling we are planning to perform next is not well suited for low counts, as they make the mean-variance relationship harder to estimate.

+ - 10*sampleNumber;
  - You can choose the filter criteria.

 #### Step 4 : Select samples